Making Character Greater Again

 “The first thing you should do before starting a business is to go out and talk to 100 prospective customers.”

-“If you want clear water, go to the head of the stream.”-Walter Goggins in Justified
+“If you want clear water, go to the head of the stream.”-Walter Goggins character in Justified

 “If all you have is a hammer, then every problem looks like a nail.”